NickColley/instagram-archive-viewer/src/_data/README.md

-Put the contents of your instagram data download folder in here.
+1. Extract your data download from instagram.
+2. Copy the files inside the folder into this directory.